lealre/fs-mcp/README.md

 # Filesystem MCP

-This repository provides an MCP implementation to offer a suite of tools for interacting with the file system, such as listing directory entries, reading and writing files, retrieving file information, and renaming and copying files or directories.
+This repository provides an implementation of the MCP to offer a suite of tools for interacting with the file system, such as listing directory entries, reading and writing files, retrieving file information, and renaming and copying files or directories.

 It allows users to run using stdio or SSE server on a local machine.